Dynamical chaos in the integrable Toda chain induced by time discretization: Conclusion

 Second, we saw that the energy starts growing and the system starts heating up in a Floquet manner at a time $T_E(\tau)$.
 A subsequent breakdown (dramatic loss of accuracy) of the simulation occurs at a timescale $T_B(\tau) \gg T_E(\tau)$ much larger than the Lyapunov time $T_\Lambda(\tau)=\Lambda^{-1}(\tau)$ at which chaos becomes apparent.
 The separation of timescales is especially obvious for small $\tau$ as $T_B \gg T_E \gg T_\Lambda$ as $\tau\to0$.
 For times $t < T_\Lambda$ the system evolves as the integrable Toda chain.
 For $T_\Lambda < t < T_E$ the system evolves as a nonintegrable Hamiltonian perturbation of the Toda chain (e.g. the FPUT one) conserving the energy, being chaotic, and resulting in the loss of conservation of other Toda integrals of motion at times $T_J \approx T_\Lambda$.
 For $T_E < t < T_B$ the system enters a Floquet regime, and heats up towards a featureless infinite temperature state~\cite{PhysRevX.4.041048,PhysRevE.90.012110,PONTE2015196,10.21468/SciPostPhys.3.4.029}.
 As a result, the system explores the entire phase space.
 Since the latter is noncompact for the Toda lattice, it eventually reaches extremely large values of the coordinates and momenta beyond the ability of the computer to handle.

 Moreover, we were able to pinpoint the specific mechanism of the breakdown for the Toda chain.
 In this case, it is due to the split-step nature of the integrator, which implies ballistic (linear in time) evolution during each time step, coupled with the exponential dependence of the Toda potential on the coordinates.
 We demonstrated using the discretized equations of motion that as soon as at least one coordinate or momentum becomes large, an irreversible divergence to infinity takes place.
-If initially, say, one of the coordinates is relatively large, then after one period two coordinates and two momenta become exponentially large.
-After one more period, four coordinates and four momenta become equal to an exponent of an exponent of a large number causing the breakdown of the simulation.

 Our results are very general and applicable to a broad range of integrable classical and quantum interacting many-body models.
 Suppose, for example, we quantize the Toda chain by promoting coordinates $q_n$ and momenta $p_n$ to quantum operators, such that $[q_n, p_n]=i$.
 The quantum Toda chain is also integrable~\cite{Olshanetsky:1977aa,GUTZWILLER1981304,10.1007/3-540-15213-X_80,Pasquier:1992aa}, and we anticipate that chaos will again ensue as a result of time discretization (trotterization).
 Similarly, at a much larger timescale $T_B$ we expect a breakdown of the numerical simulation.
 Namely, the expectation values of $q_n$ and $p_n$ will grow extremely large, and the location where most of the weight of the many-body wavefunction $\Psi(q_1, q_2,\dots)$ is concentrated will move to infinity.